 Although a Trappist monk for 21 years, my Buddhist practice preceeded and continued to develop even after entry into this Roman Catholic monastic order.
-My interest lead me to transfer to another monastery in the same Order where I could follow an intensive koan training while remaining an enclosed Christian monk.
-After leaving the Trappists in 2011, I trained further in Guru Yoga and began to generate my own Dharma.
+My passion lead me to transfer to another monastery in the same Order where I could follow an intensive koan training while remaining an enclosed Christian monk.
+After leaving the Trappists in 2011, I trained further in Guru Yoga and eventually began to generate my own Dharma.

-I have a particularly strong connection with the Irish figure of Columcille, described by some as the 'last Irish Druid', and with those of his ancient lineage, a western lineage originating perhaps even before the time of Atlantis.
+I feel a particularly strong connection with the Irish figure of Columcille, described by some as the 'last Irish Druid', and with those of his ancient lineage, a western lineage originating perhaps even before the time of Atlantis.
 I left the monastery in 2011 after a powerful vision showing that my place was back out in the world, helping where I could in my own way.